 Total TimePrep: 25 min. + chilling Bake: 15 min.

 - 1/2 cup plus 1/3 cup cold butter

 - In a large bowl, combine flour and salt.
 Cut in butter until crumbly.
 Stir in egg yolk and sour cream; shape into a ball.
 Chill several hours or overnight.

 - Divide dough into thirds.
 On a well-floured surface, roll each portion into a 12-in. circle.
 Combine filling ingredients.
 Sprinkle a third of the filling over each circle.
 Cut each circle into 12 wedges.
 Roll each wedge, starting at the wide end.
 Place on greased baking sheets with points down.

-- Bake at 350° for 15-18 minutes or until lightly browned.
+- Bake at 350° until lightly browned, 15-18 minutes.
 Make glaze if desired.
 Combine all ingredients and spread on warm rolls.
-Yield: 3 dozen.

 Nutrition Facts1 each: 110 calories, 6g fat (2g saturated fat), 14mg cholesterol, 66mg sodium, 12g carbohydrate (6g sugars, 0 fiber), 1g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 Originally published as Swiss Butterhorns in Cookin' Up Country Breakfasts Cookbook